AntonioPennacchia/customer-analytics/insurance-customer-analytics/company-overview/customer-journey.md

 The Wossist customer journey is structured into the following stages:

-1. Customer Acquisition
+1. User Acquisition
-2. Customer Engagement
+2. User Engagement
 3. Quote Generation
 4. Policy Purchase
 5. Customer Relationship
 6. Renewal & Retention
 ---

-# 1. Customer Acquisition
+# 1. User Acquisition

-The customer enters the Wossist ecosystem through different acquisition channels.
+A user enters the Wossist ecosystem through different acquisition channels.

-Customers may discover Wossist through:
+Users may discover Wossist through:

 - Digital marketing activities
 - Partner channels
 - Website visits
 - Agency interactions

+Registration does not necessarily result in a purchase.
+A registered user may remain at the acquisition stage, progress to quote generation, or eventually become a purchasing customer.

-At this stage, the company focuses on understanding where new customers come from and which channels generate valuable customers.
+At this stage, the company focuses on understanding where new users come from, how the registered user base grows and which acquisition channels generate customers.

 Potential analytics:

-- New customer acquisition
+- New user acquisition
+- User-to-customer conversion
-- Channel performance
+- Acquisition channel performance
-- Customer profile analysis
+- User profile analysis

 ---